Pride (musical)

-Pride is an upcoming musical with book and lyrics by Stephen Beresford and music by Christopher Nightingale, Josh Cohen and DJ Walde.
-It is based on Beresford's 2014 film of the same name which in turn is depicts the true story of the Lesbians and Gays Support the Miners campaign during the he British miners' strike in 1984.
+Pride is a musical with book and lyrics by Stephen Beresford and music by Christopher Nightingale, Josh Cohen and DJ Walde.
+The musical is based on Beresford's 2014 film of the same name which depicts the true story of the Lesbians and Gays Support the Miners campaign during the British miners' strike in 1984.

-Development
+The musical, directed by Matthew Warchus (who also directed the film) made its world premiere at the Sherman Theatre, Cardiff on 31 March 2026 before opening in the Dorfman Theatre at the Royal National Theatre, London in June 2026.

+Background

+The musical is based on the 2014 film Pride, by Stephen Beresford.